The Treeline Gallery in Sutton Bay Michigan had been showing artwork for more than two decades. In 2010 they celebrated

 Art has long been an important part of Alyce Hoban's life.
 She opened Treeline Gallery 17 years ago to represent area artists as well as several Grand Rapids artists.

 An interesting series of unforseen coincidences led to her gallery ownership.
-Although art was always a calling she once held a sales position selling cleaning products and specializing in marketing major dish soap brands for a large national distributor.
+Although art was always a calling she once held a sales position selling cleaning products, offering the best price janitorial supplies for a large national distributor.
 One day, while visiting the Michigan state fair, she happened upon an open air exhibit of a mechanical slide created by artist Johan Selim.
 The project involved large plastic polar bears that slid down an incline and onto a long smooth surface.
 Johan was looking for a way to improve the motion and had discovered that a small amount of liquid dishwashing detergent worked well, but he had used up his meager supply.
 Alyce, of course, just happened to be carrying a sample case full of dish soap, and so she offered it to Johan.
 That was the start of a lifelong friendship with an influential artist who was able to convince Alyce to devote more time to art.
 A miniature version of the slide was one of the first displays at Treeline.
 This is a wonderful story of how cleaning products, and especially dish soap, led to the fulfillment of a lifelong dream.

 Frequent trips to Greece and southern California have opened new artistic vistas and enabled the discovery of many new and upcoming artists.
 Treeline shows work from well known Greek and California artists.